cloud-gov/cg-site/content/updates/2019-07-12-VPN-backhaul-drupal-8-and-new-team-members.md

 ### Improved instructions for running Drupal 8 for managing content

 A lot of government teams run Drupal for content management for their websites, including the [Drupal 8](https://www.drupal.org/8) version.
 With some modifications, Drupal runs well on cloud.gov.
 We’ve improved our [instructions and sample code](https://github.com/18F/cf-ex-drupal8) showing how to run Drupal in cloud.gov with best practices including configuration-as-code and continuous deployment principles.
-Contact our team if you need additional help!

 ### Automatically label your applications with version control information